-As for me, while it has been one of the greatest privileges of my life to serve as a Councilwoman these last five years on behalf of the people of my hometown Huntington, I have made the decision not to seek reelection in November 2023.
+It has been one of the greatest privileges of my life to serve as a Councilwoman representing the people of my hometown Huntington.

-It was truly humbling to be able to serve in a place and time in Huntington during significant tumult, most notably- during the landing of the historic and global COVID pandemic and lockdown here in our own backyards that forced me and fellow elected officials to pivot on a dime to find new ways to work, serve, protect and console.
+It was truly humbling to be able to serve in a place and time in Huntington during significant tumult, most notably- during the landing of the historic and global COVID pandemic and lockdown here in our own backyards that forced me and fellow elected officials to pivot to find new ways to govern, serve, protect and console.

-As I worked to upgrade our parks, protect our drinking water and clean our world-class beaches, I wrote and passed numerous code amendments aimed at fostering accountability, transparency and ethics in government, and other measures to ensure quality of life in our residential One year remains of my term before I officially part ways, and before Huntington government becomes another chapter in my story, and I, become one of many characters to have passed through it.
-I pledge to all of my constituents and co-workers in government that I will continue to put in the hard work for which I am known until the last day of 2023.
+As I worked to upgrade our parks, protect our drinking water and clean our world-class beaches, I wrote and passed numerous code amendments aimed at fostering accountability, transparency and ethics in government, and other measures to enhance quality of life in our residential communities.

 If the spirit moves, I hope you will enjoy one or more entries at my blog by clicking here.